Skip to content

 Xabi Alonso (Bayer Leverkusen)

-The talk of Europe this term is the astonishing and unprecedented unbeaten record of Bayer Leverkusen and Alonso is the orchestrator.
+The talk of Europe last term was the astonishing and unprecedented unbeaten record of Bayer Leverkusen and it was Alonso who was the conductor.

 Another to hail from Gipuzkoa, the former Liverpool and Real Madrid midfielder spent three years in the Basque Country at Real Sociedad’s Zubieta base, enhancing his coaching skills.